Rhaphiolepis: planting, pruning, care

 • Keep moist

-• Keep covered until autumn in a mini greenhouse
+• Keep covered in a mini greenhouse until autumn

 By layering

-• Dig a 10 cm deep hole and add a few handfuls of moist compost
+• Dig a hole 10 cm deep and add a few handfuls of moist compost

 • Bury the exposed branch so it can root

-• Water well
+• Water generously

-• Replant in the garden at the chosen spot
+• Replant in chosen spot in garden

 Associate